sgmurphy/wordpress-plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 13.2.6 =
+Removing woosea-gs-analytics.php as it was no longer being used and contained cross site scripting vulnerabilities

 = 13.2.5 =
 Checked for compatibility with WooCommerce 8.6